 You’ll need two yokes if you want a truly accurate cockpit, and for even more accuracy you’re going to want them to be linked so movement in one is replicated in the other.
 That’s when you start getting into the high dollar, and most needs space under the floor for the connector bar so keep that in mind.

 Lastly, you can do a control loaded yoke.
-This is going to be the most realistic because the yoke will move itself when on auto-pilot, like the real thing, and you’ll feel the forces in the yoke during various flight maneuvers.
-This is what I ultimately strive for, but due to cost it will sadly likely always remain out of my reach.
+This is going to be the most realistic because servo motors move the yoke when on auto-pilot, just like the real thing, and you’ll feel control forces in the yoke during flight.
+Expect this to be a very expensive (and somewhat complex) feature to add.
+But this is the ultimate in realism and what I am ultimately striving for!

 Rudder Pedals / Steering Tiller – $150 – 5000+

-Flying an aircraft without rudder control is possible, but not normal.
-You’re going to want rudder pedals, especially on windy cross-wind days when you need to do some crabbing and last minute yawing when landing these jets.
-Not to mention the brakes which are activated by pressing the tops of the rudder pedals.
+Flying an aircraft without rudder control is possible, but not realistic.
+You’re going to want rudder pedals, especially on windy days when you need to do some crabbing and last minute yawing when landing these jets.
+Not to mention you’ll need some stopping power with brakes that are activated by pressing the tops of the rudder pedals.

 You can do this cheap by just buying an inexpensive Saitek or other hobby brand of rudder pedal.
 It’ll do the job fine but won’t stand up to much abuse.
 You could then go the next step and buy a quality rudder pedal from a company like Precision Flight Controls for around $800 or so.
 These are much sturdier but aren’t going to look like the real thing.
 For around the same price you could buy a set of solid real-looking pedals from someone like Opencockpits (remember, don’t forget shipping costs!).
 Or lastly, you could go full bore and buy a pair of real-looking linked rudder pedals where pressing one pedal causes the same movement in the other set of pedals like the real aircraft.
 Those will cost you easily $3500-5000+ depending on who you buy from.

 And if you really want to take it next level, then you could do a force-feedback, servo-driven set of pedals.
-I don’t even want to go there on price but it’s going to be expensive!
+Expensive, but the ultimate in realism!